microsoft/BotBuilder-Samples/samples/javascript_nodejs/49.qnamaker-all-features/README.md

 # QnA Maker

+**Important**: The QnA Maker service will retire on the 31st of March, 2025.
+A newer version of the question and answering capability is now available as part of Azure Cognitive Service for Language.
+For question-and-answer capabilities within the Cognitive Services, see _question answering_.
+Starting 1st October, 2022 you won't be able to create new QnA Maker resources.
+For information on migrating existing QnA Maker knowledge bases to question answering, consult the migration guide.
+For an updated version of this sample that uses question answering, see the [CustomQABotAllFeatures sample](../48.customQABot-all-features).

 Bot Framework v4 QnA Maker bot sample.
 This sample shows how to integrate Multiturn and Active learning in a QnA Maker bot with Node.js.
 Click [here][72] to know more about using follow-up prompts to create multiturn conversation.
 To know more about how to enable and use active learning, click [here][71].

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a bot that uses the [QnA Maker Cognitive AI](https://www.qnamaker.ai) service.